joannakl/cs102/_includes/daily/week2.markdown

   - [Color class - PDF](hwk/Color_java.pdf)
   - input file: [color_list.txt](hwk/color_list.txt) - some of the questions in the quiz refer to this file

-  (The quiz will be available on NYU Classes next week.)
+  (The quiz will be available on Brightspace next week.)

 - Get ready for class on Thursday, Sep.
 17: [download source code](code/module2_advanced_java.zip) <br>
     This collection of Java source code files contains four stand alone programs: `Race01`, ..., `Race04`.